- 1 Saxon Dr, Alfred, NY, 14802

 Following the death of William Burdick in 1902, Amanda was elected to succeed her husband on the University's Board of Trustees.
-She established the Amanda Malvina Burdick Scholarship and gave to the University, with her stepdaughter, Susan M. Burdick, a men's boarding hall (Burdick Hall) as well as the land currently occupied by Carnegie Hall.
+She established the Amanda Malvina Burdick Scholarship and gave to the University, with her stepdaughter, Susan M. Burdick, a men's boarding hall (Burdick Hall) as well as the land currently occupied by Jordan Hall.

 Amanda died in 1920 and has been described as a person with "rare personal charm, broad sympathy, and wise judgment."